tombuildsstuff/builder-app/terraform/challenge-app-service.md

 ## Getting Started with Terraform

-If you've not used Terraform before, this section should give you a quick overview.
+If you've not used Terraform before, you may wish to take a look at [the Getting Started with Terraform and Azure guide](https://learn.hashicorp.com/terraform/azure/intro_az).

-TODO a link to a guide about how to get started with Terraform, plan, apply, destroy etc

 ### Provisioning the Resources in Azure